FAQ

 Running payroll is non-negotiable for any business owner.
 After all, you’re legally responsible for withholding the correct amount of income tax and contributions from employee pay.
 But before we can run, we need to walk.
 So, let’s quickly brush up on the payroll essentials.

 The payroll process begins by calculating how much your employees have earned based on various information, including their salary and hours worked.
-You then need to make certain deductions, including income tax, National Insurance, etc. and send these to HM Revenue & Customs (HMRC).
+You then need to make certain payroll deductions, including income tax, National Insurance, etc. and send these to HM Revenue & Customs (HMRC).
 Lastly, you’ll also need to produce payslips and keep detailed records.

 Top tip: the U.K. Government provides a lot of useful information on running payroll.